 Upgrade Your Pump

-Most shower pumps will come with a long term guarantee, especially if you’re purchasing a Stuart Turner, Grundfos or Salamander shower pump.
-It’s worth checking what your warranty covers, if the noise is gradually getting worse or is starting to make a high pitched whine, your warranty provider may replace your pump for free.
+Most shower pumps will come with a long-term guarantee, especially if you’re purchasing a Stuart Turner or Grundfos shower pump.
+It’s worth checking your warranty.
+If the noise is gradually getting worse or is starting to make a high pitched whine, your warranty provider may replace your pump for free.

 The popular place to install a shower pump is within an airing cupboard.
 This can be a great place both well out of sight and out of harm’s way.
 The problem with an airing cupboard is that they tend to be acoustic and can amplify the smallest of noises from vibrations.
 Consider having your shower pump relocated to an inaudible location.

-If are faced with this issue you can opt to install a break tank that would put a pressureless tank between your mains supply and the shower pump.
-Alternatively the flomate range by Stuart Turner can bypass this problem as the system combines both a pump and breaktank in one piece of technology.
+If you are faced with this issue you can opt to install a break tank that would put a pressureless tank between your mains supply and the shower pump.
+Alternatively, the flomate range by Stuart Turner can bypass this problem as the system combines both a pump and break tank in one piece of technology.

-- It’s super important to check the capacity of your home’s water system.
-If you have a small hot water tank, then you definitely want to avoid a high performance shower pump.
+It’s important to check the capacity of your home’s water system.
+If you have a small hot water tank, then you definitely want to avoid a high-performance shower pump.
 A 3 bar or 4 bar pump will feel fantastic but your shower will literally last 2 minutes.

-- As mentioned earlier in this article, pump location can make a huge difference when it comes to pump satisfaction.
+As mentioned earlier in this article, pump location can make a huge difference when it comes to pumping satisfaction.
 Choose a quiet and level location for the pump, as even the most expensive pumps will vibrate and make a noise when operating.
-Consider purchasing a polystyrene pad or a specially designing noise reduction mat to dampen out any noise.
+Consider purchasing a polystyrene pad or a specially designed noise reduction mat to dampen out any noise.

 Disclaimer: Anchor Pumps acknowledges that the information included in this blog is based on their interpretation of the data presented.
 Shower pumps can be complicated tools and each home will create an exception to the rule.
 Always check the advice of a qualified plumber before installing a shower pump.